 We are proud to have a great Board of Directors at NACF

-Mark Buley, Rural Frederic Area; Vice Chair
+Mark Buley, Rural Frederic Area; Treasurer

 Mark has lived north of Frederic since 1978, with his wife, Nancy, living on the Polk County side of the line while working on the Burnett County side.
 Retired from Johnson Lumber Company, he is pursuing a second avocation as a furniture maker.
 Mark is also a board member of Frederic Arts.

 Books and reading have always been part of Chris Byerly’s life and she first began working in libraries as a shelf monitor in fourth grade.
 She has been able to finesse a lifelong passion into a career with many types of libraries, most recently as director of the Frederic Public Library, from which she is now retired.
 Chris has served on the boards of several nonprofits including Northern Waters Learning, a countywide program matching tutors with people of all ages to improve reading skills; the Frederic Area Scholarship Foundation, managing and providing scholarships to high school graduates; Frederic Arts, a volunteer-based arts education group; and Northwest Passage, Ltd. Chris is pleased to be a member of NACF and looks forward to helping build the collaborative partnerships with other organizations that foster vibrant communities.